paed01/node-effektif-api/README.md

 var Api = require('effektif-api');
 var users = new Api.User();

-users.login('me@example.com', 'superse3cret', function(err, resp, body) {
+users.login('me@example.com', 'superse3cret', function(err, body, resp) {
   console.log('new token', body.token);
 });
 ```

-# Naming
+# API Generator

-The module functions are generated from the api-endpoints.
+Module functions are generated from the api-endpoints.

+## Naming of operations

 The name is composed of the http-operation and the api-endpoint.

 |HTTP-verb |function prefix|
 |----------|---------------|